Mayor’s Report: March 8th, 2021

 Vivian Malone became the first African American student to graduate from the University of Alabama, despite all the opposition she received from Governor Wallace.
 The tunnel was built 10 years later in 1973, and in spite of Wallace’s blatant racism, the tunnel was named after him.
 Ms. Malone’s determination and hard work in the face of all the adversity demonstrates a character that represents the best of America.
 In the opinion of many, her name should therefore be the name we commemorate on infrastructure, not Wallace’s.
 As the Mayor of a predominantly African American community I’m asking that those interested join me in supporting the council members in Alabama fighting for this change.
 If you would like to do so, a link to the petition is here: https://www.change.org/p/mobile-city-council-change-the-name-of-the-george-c-wallace-tunnel-to-the-vivian-malone-tunnel

 Ridge Acres Residents Asking for Support.
 I received several calls from a resident of Ridge Acres, about code violations that she and her neighbors are having trouble getting addressed by their property management company.
 I was subsequently briefed on the history of the situation by our Village Administrator, Mr. Hirth.
-I also did a walk through with several residents of Ridge Acres today, and saw what they are talking about.
-I intend to do all I can to make sure our residents are being treated fairly.
+I also did a walk through with several residents of Ridge Acres today, witnessed the potential code violations they are talking about, and assured them I will do what I can to make sure they are being treated fairly.

-I summarized for these residents our intention to hire a Code Enforcement Officer that may be able to help with the situation and answer questions that our residents have about code enforcement.
 One of the complications that our residents on Ridge Acres are having has to do with the way their condo association is structured.
-There are about 88 units in total, with some owners owning one unit, other owners owning multiple units; the condo association is controlled by whoever has a majority share of ownership.
-That majority share determines association fees required of all residents as well as determines which problems the property management company should consider priorities.
-As a result, the residents of Ridge Acres are collectively having their fees increased to take care of problems that are only selectively addressed; for example, fees go up for everyone but only the majority owners’ property gets fixed (that’s one of the allegations).
-There are also allegations that some of the fees raised are being invested in interests outside Golf Manor; specifically that the residents have not been provided a detailed financial record of how their fees are being spent.
+There are about 88 units in total, with some owners owning one unit, other owners owning multiple units.
+I’m told by the residents that the condo association is controlled by whoever has a majority share of ownership.
+I’m also told that the majority share determines association fees required of all the condo residents as well as determines which problems the property management company should consider priorities.
+It is alleged that the residents of Ridge Acres are collectively having their fees increased to take care of problems that are only selectively addressed (e.g., fees go up for all the condo owners but only the majority owners’ properties get fixed.
+There are also allegations that some of the fees raised are being invested in interests outside Golf Manor, rather than for maintenance of the properties.
+The residents claim they have not been provided a detailed financial record of how their fees are being spent.

-The Village Council and I don’t want any of our residents being taken advantage of.
-I have advised the residents I met with that I will help them obtain (for any residents of Ridge Acres that want to be represented as a group) legal counsel from the Legal Aid Society of Greater Cincinnati.
+The Golf Manor Village Council and I don’t want anyone taking advantage of Village residents.
+I have advised the residents with whom I met that I will help them obtain (for any residents of Ridge Acres that want to be represented) legal counsel from the Legal Aid Society of Greater Cincinnati.
 One of the things they do is represent tenants.
 They also help deal with consumer fraud, which might be apt here.
-And they provide advocacy to create policies that we can write, if appropriate, to help protect our renters and condo owners (that aren’t majority owners).
-I told the residents I met with that if Legal Aid identifies any legislation that Council can pass to help these folks out, I’ll run it by our Village Solicitor and certainly do all I can to champion it.
-I’ll keep everyone up-to-date on how this all progresses– Our Village Administrator has already interviewed 3 individuals for the Code Enforcement position, and I’m told we’re ready to move forward with a hiring decision.
+And they provide advocacy to create policies that the Village Council can write, if appropriate, to help protect our renters and condo owners (that aren’t majority owners) in the Village from being taken advantage of.
+I told the residents I met with that if Legal Aid identifies any legislation that Council can pass to help them out, I’ll run it by our Village Solicitor and certainly do all I can to champion it.

 AJC Community Intergroup Seder.
 The American Jewish Committee of Cincinnati is hosting a Community Intergroup Seder Celebrating Freedom for all People next Monday March 15th at 11:45 am.
 This Intergroup Seder will be hosted via Zoom and led by Rabbi Matthew Kraus, who is the head of the Department of Judaic Studies at the University of Cincinnati.
 I have verified that anyone who wants to participate is invited.
 The Seder celebrates the ageless ritual of the Jewish Holiday of Passover, celebrating freedom for all.
 I encourage anyone interested to attend with your families– the deadline to register is Wednesday March 10th.